TyTnMonz/mailer/README.md

 This entire project was created using **Google's Antigravity IDE**, a next-generation development environment powered by advanced AI capabilities.
 The development process involved:

-1. **Natural Language Requirements** - The project was initiated with a simple natural language description of the desired functionality
+1. **Natural Language Requirements** - The project was initiated with a simple natural language description
 2. **AI-Driven Implementation** - The **Claude Sonnet 4.5** AI model automatically generated:
    - Complete .NET Core project structure
-   - All source code (EmailService, Program.cs, configuration models)
+   - All source code with retry logic and performance monitoring
    - NuGet package management and dependencies
-   - Comprehensive logging with Serilog
+   - Comprehensive logging with Serilog (console, file, database)
-   - Complete documentation (README, LICENSE)
+   - Complete documentation suite
    - Git repository setup and GitHub integration
-3. **Iterative Refinement** - Through conversational interactions, features were added and refined:
+3. **Iterative Refinement** - Through conversational interactions, features were added:
+   - Automatic retry with exponential backoff
+   - Performance monitoring and metrics
+   - Database logging and audit trail
-   - HTML email support (string and file-based)
+   - Version information and --version command
-   - File attachment handling
-   - Daily rotating log files
-   - Command-line interface
-4. **Testing and Validation** - The AI assisted in testing the application with real Azure AD credentials and email sending
+4. **Testing and Validation** - The AI assisted in testing with real Azure AD credentials

-### What Was Tested

-This project tested Antigravity IDE's ability to:
-- Generate production-ready, well-structured code
-- Implement complex integrations (Microsoft Graph API, OAuth2)
-- Create comprehensive documentation
-- Handle real-world requirements (logging, error handling, configuration)
-- Manage the entire development lifecycle from concept to GitHub deployment

 ### Technology Stack